FA Cup quarter-final draw: Man Utd face Wolves as Man City draw Swansea | Goal.com

 Manchester United advanced to the quarterfinal round after taking down reigning champions Chelsea by a 2-0 scoreline on Monday behind goals from Ander Herrera and Paul Pogba.

+The Red Devils have lost just once since the former Norway forward took charge, with that loss coming in a 2-0 defeat against Paris Saint-Germain in the first leg of their Champions League round of 16 battle.

-Manchester City had little problem with League Two side Newport County, as the Premier League title contenders picked up a 4-1 victory away from home.
+Manchester United's crosstown rivals, Manchester City, had little problem with League Two side Newport County, as the Premier League title contenders picked up a 4-1 victory away from home.

+With that victory, Pep Guardiola's side has now won four straight since a stunning Premier League loss to Newcastle, with the combined score of those matches coming to 15-2.

 FA Cup fifth round draw in full: